-There are 10 habituated groups of mountain gorillas in Volcanoes National Park, ranging in size from 10 to 28 gorillas per group.
+There are 10 habituated groups of mountain gorillas in Rwanda’s Volcanoes National Park, ranging in size from 10 to 28 gorillas per group.

 Rwanda Gorilla Tours Permit

-Is It Hard to Track Gorillas in Rwanda?
+Is It Hard To Track Gorillas In Rwanda?

 When we were first researching Rwanda gorilla safaris, most of the information we found made it seem like tracking gorillas would be very physically difficult.
-All safaris are performed on foot after all.
+All safaris are performed on foot, after all.

 However, we soon realised that the challenge of a Rwanda gorilla safari varies greatly and relies heavily on the habituated gorilla family you are assigned to for your tour.

-The mountain gorillas are very active and their territories span all across the park so it is your tour guide’s job to find out where they will be hanging out that day.
+The mountain gorillas are very active, and their territories span all across the park so it is your tour guide’s job to find out where they will be hanging out that day.
 We spoke with some people who found their gorilla group in about a half-hour since they were located near the trailhead.

-The average is closer to 1-hour but our guide explained that sometimes finding your assigned gorilla group can take over 2-hours.
+The average is closer to 1 hour, but our guide explained that sometimes finding your assigned gorilla group can take over 2 hours.

 Some bush-whacking may be required when trying to locate the groups deeper within the forest.
-Tourists are also required to walk along the trodden trails of the National Park which tend to have some ascents and descents.
+Tourists are also required to walk along the trodden trails of the National Park, which tend to have some ascents and descents.

 Ultimately, some level of fitness will be helpful during Rwanda gorilla safaris, but you don’t need to be some sort of Olympic athlete in order to enjoy this amazing experience.

-What to Expect: Gorilla Trekking in Rwanda
+What To Expect: Gorilla Trekking In Rwanda

-When the gorilla families are being assigned, if you can snag a group with a baby gorilla jump at the opportunity.
+When the gorilla families are being assigned, if you can snag a group with a baby gorilla, jump at the opportunity.
 It is loads of fun watching the babies cause mischief in the forest.

 - Safari groups are to spend no more than 60 minutes observing the gorillas.

-- Visitors are welcome to document this incredible experience but flash video and photography are prohibited.
+- Visitors are welcome to document this incredible experience, but flash video and photography are prohibited.

 - It is suggested that visitors wash their hands thoroughly before the experience to further prevent any possible contamination.

-How To Prepare For Gorilla Trekking in Rwanda
+How To Prepare For Gorilla Trekking In Rwanda

 Hotels Near Volcanoes National Park

-If you would rather handle all of your own organizing, then you need to start with the lodges.
+If you would rather handle all of your own organising, then you need to start with the lodges.
 There are numerous lodges conveniently located outside of Volcanoes National Park in Rwanda, but this is the one we stayed at:

 Five Volcanoes Boutique Hotel, Volcanoes National Park, Rwanda

-What to Bring on Your Gorilla Trekking Experience
+What To Bring On Your Gorilla Trekking Experience

 Hiking sticks are helpful within Volcanoes National Park due to the multitude of ascents and descents.
 Bring your tried and true pair from home or rent them from the park’s ranger.

-It is prohibited to eat and drink in front of the Rwandan gorillas but you’ll appreciate a bite to eat along the way.
+It is prohibited to eat and drink in front of the Rwandan gorillas, but you’ll appreciate a bite to eat along the way.
 Just remember to take your garbage with you.
-Not only will the garbage impact the gorillas you visit but also the other smaller primates and other wildlife you will inevitably see along the way.
+Not only will the garbage impact the gorillas you visit, but also the other smaller primates and other wildlife you will inevitably see along the way.

-Don’t load up your backpack with anything unnecessary but do remember to take a camera or something to take videos.
-We love these travel cameras but even a basic phone camera will be able to capture the magic due to the animals close proximity.
+Don’t load up your backpack with anything unnecessary, but do remember to take a camera or something to take videos.
+We love these travel cameras, but even a basic phone camera will be able to capture the magic due to the animals’ close proximity.

 At the end of the day, nothing will truly prepare for you the moment you see these incredible creatures up close.
 But if there is one thing we learned from our time in Rwanda, it is this luxury wildlife experience should not be missed!